ciaeric/ciaeric.github.io/_posts/2021-08-11-visualize-hierarchy.md

 ### Now, let's play.

 Once you select a node in the [name] slicer, you will get all the related paths with it, which includes all its children and consolidate back to the ultimate parent.
-You can click any node to expand to next level.
-Another good part of this visual is it provides contribution % and data bar as well.
+You can click any node to expand to the next level.
+Another good part of this visual is it provides contribution % and data bar.

 ![screenshot1](/assets/img/post19/dummy4.png)

-There is one more feature is it has a built in "Search" feature.
-If after the [name] slice, we will have a relatively bigger tree, you can use this feature to narrow down and find that specific path.
+There is one more feature is a built in "Search".
+If after filter the [name], we still have a relatively bigger tree, you can use this feature to narrow down and find the specific path.

 ![screenshot1](/assets/img/post19/dummy5.png)

 There are many configurations you can try.
-But the to get rid of the pop up ads in Power BI service, you have to pay for it.
+But there is one drawback is to get rid of the pop up ads in Power BI service, you have to pay for it.

 Have Fun.